bahramalinia/wsl-config/README.md

 - Use Cody with VSCode
 - Write your scripts to automate things
 - Use tldr
+- kubectl krew: to install kubernetes plugins
+- kubernetes stern
-- Consider using stern with kubernetes
+- k9s: k8s with an interface
-- Consider using k9s
-- Consider using kubeshark
+- kubeshark: kubernetes api request analyzer and security check
-- Consider using Telepresense for local development
+- Telepresense: for local development
 - Master copilot
-- Use daily.dev to stay up to date
+- daily.dev (to stay up to date with technology)
-- Use wezterm as terminal tool
+- wezterm (terminal)
-- Use task management tool: Trello, also taskwriter is a fun command line tool
+- Trello, taskwriter: To Do tasks
+- Toggle Track: time tracking\
+- kubectl ctx # to easily switch between contexts
+- kubectl ns # to switch between name spaces

 ## VSCode plugins
 - Better Comments